uhh-lt/event-classification/README.md

 * `preprocess.py` perform event segmentation, saving a JSON file of event spans suitable for inference using the predict script
     * e.g. `python preprocess.py text_1.txt text_2.txt all_texts.json`
 * `predict.py`, perform classification inference on an existing dataset JSON file using a pretrained model
-    * e.g.: `python predict.py all_texts.json all_texts_classified.json path_to_model`
+    * e.g.: `python predict.py main all_texts.json all_texts_classified.json path_to_model`

-To run this project you will need to install all dependencies in `requirements.txt`, additionally you will need to install PyTorch.
+To run this project you will need to install all dependencies in `requirements.txt`, additionally you may need to install PyTorch.

 ## Setup